 [Section 40 inserted by No. 78 of 2003 s.
 17.]

-41. Commission may review dealings with misconduct
+41. Commission may review how appropriate authority has dealt with misconduct

 (1) The Commission may review the way an appropriate authority has dealt with misconduct, in relation to either a particular allegation, complaint, information or matter involving misconduct or in relation to a class of allegation, complaint, information or matter involving misconduct.